nating/i-see-text-regions/assignment-1/README.md

 As seen in the above image, this process is not perfect.

 The inside of two characters have been determined to be text.
-Fortunately for the purpose of the program, this does not effect finding the rectangle surrounding a text region on notices within an image.
+Fortunately, for the purpose of the problem this does not have an effect on finding the rectangle surrounding a text region on notices within an image.

 Another problem that can be seen in the above image is that the dots of 'i' characters and '.' characters are not similar enough in size to their adjacent letters to be counted as text.
-This is a weakness of the solution, and what causes the test images to fall from a DICE score of 1 to around .97 on the first and fourth test image when compared to the ground truths accompanying this report.
+This is a weakness of the solution, and is the reason that the test images to fall from a DICE score of 1 to around .97 on the first and fourth test image when compared to the ground truths accompanying this report.

 This process also finds segments that fit these criteria that are not text.
 This is the cause of DICE scores of around .95 in the sixth and eight test images when compared to the ground truths accompanying this report.
 This can be seen in the image below:
 <img src="./assets/report-images/incorrect-detection-example0.jpg" width="600"/>